jfpalchak/cranberry/README.md

 ### 🦠 Known Bugs & WIP

 * WIP: User Account full CRUD functionality.
-As of submission, a user cannot edit or delete their registered information.
+Currently, a user cannot edit or delete their registered information.
 * WIP: The number of cigarettes smoked does not yet affect the user's overall metrics.
   * WIP: Allow users to optionally reset their 'Smoke Free' clock.
 * WIP: Journals state management is not yet managed by a Redux store.